© Britta Prema-Hirschburger

 • Königstein/Sächs.
 Schw.

-The Barbarine rises to around 43 meters on the southern edge of the Pfaffenstein near Königstein.
-It is a geological feature formed by natural weathering and erosion.
+The Barbarine rises at around 43 meters on the southern edge of the Pfaffenstein near Königstein.
+It is geologically formed by natural weathering and erosion.
 Its striking shape makes it one of the most famous rock formations in the region.

 According to legend, the Barbarine was once a young girl who preferred to go berry picking on a Sunday instead of attending church.
 As punishment, she was turned to stone.

 Since 1975, the Barbarine has been permanently closed to climbing due to its instability.
-Stabilization measures ensure that the structure is preserved.
+Stabilization measures secure the structure so that it remains intact.
 The Barbarine is clearly visible from the viewpoint that leads through narrow rock canyons on the Pfaffenstein.

 On the map